-The Victoria Grants Commission consists of a Chairman and two members appointed by the Governor in Council.
+The Victorian Local Government Grants Commission consists of a Chairman and two members appointed by the Governor in Council.

 - Ms Julie Eisenbise - term expires on 31 October 2020